 - Andrea Barker – Probate Manager

-Please refer to the individual biographies in respect of each member of our Department which sets out their experience and qualifications in relation to the administration of estates.
+Please refer to the individual biographies in respect of each member of our team which sets out their experience and qualifications in relation to the administration of estates.

 Woodcocks Haworth & Nuttall do not charge for an initial conversation about the estate of a deceased.
 This gives us an opportunity to discuss how we can help in relation to the administration of an estate and we can discuss with you what our likely costs are to be.